Zacualpan, State of Mexico: History

 Zacualpan has a long history that goes back to the Pleistocene: the region was inhabited by large mammals such as mastodons, and perhaps some human nomads and hunters established their communities all around the southern region of the State of Mexico.

 Prehispanic Period

 The Couixcas arrived to the territory that nowadays is Zacualpan around the 12th century.
-When this group arrived there were already some settlements of Chontales, Matlazincas, and Mazatecas.
+When this group arrived there were already some settlements of Chontales, Matlatzincas, and Mazatecas.
 The migration of the Couixcas seems to have come from what nowadays is the state of Michoacan.
 For this reason, the oldest cities founded by the Couixca group are found to the west of the region: Sultepec is older than Zacualpan and Zacualpan is older than the towns founded towards the region of Malinalco.
 After the Couixcas settled in the region, they coexisted with the already settled groups (Matlazincas, Chontales, Mazatecos, etc.) but became the dominant group.

 Colonial Period

 The first contact between the Couixcas and the Spaniards occurred in November, 1519: Hernán Cortés had sent a delegation under Gonzalo de Umbria and a group of Spaniards and guides provided by Moctezuma Xocoyotzin to survey the existing gold mines in the domain of Zacatula, (Zacatotlan).
 The shortest known path between Mexico-Tenochtitlan and Zacatula crossed what nowadays is Zacualpan.
 This route had been used since the beginning of the establishment of Teotihuacan by the toltecas coming from Tula between VII and X AC.
 Its main purpose was commerce between the villages and cities of the valley of Mexico and the Pacific coast.